These days, the marketing world is facing unprecedented challenges to almost every aspect of producing a direct mail campaign.

 - Increased demand: Restaurants, entertainment, and travel industries are starting to mail again, and organizations are now competing for less supply and more demand.

-- Changes and challenges within the USPS: The changes implemented by the Postmaster General, competition with the increased demand for package delivery, and dire financial state of the USPS have all contributed to our current roadblocks.
+- Changes and challenges within USPS: The changes implemented by the Postmaster General, competition with the increased demand for package delivery, and dire financial state of USPS have all contributed to our current roadblocks.

 What can you do?

 Here are eight things you and your agency can do now: